norzzielein/NORZZIELEIN/README.md

     > <img src = "IMPORT FILES/VioletCalendarIcon.png" alt = "Violet Calendar Icon" height = "20"> : September 2023

     <div align = "justify">
     The highest award given by the DLSU-D College of Science and Computer Studies (CSCS) to a graduating Biology or Mathematics student who has achieved the highest cumulative GPA and has significantly contributed services to the College while maintaining Lasallian values.
+The term "𝗚𝗼𝗹𝗱𝗲𝗻 𝗟𝗲𝗮𝗳" signifies the exceptional distinction and prestige associated with this award, evoking imagery of excellence and distinction akin to the rarity and value of a golden leaf amidst a sea of green.
     </div>

 - #### NOTABLE GOLDEN MEDALIST AWARD